oscerd/finnhub-java-client/README.md

 This client is still work in progress.

 Latest released version is 0.1.2.
-This client is still WIP.
+This client is still WIP and need time to get stable.